Food as Medicine: a 48-hour inflammation reset

 At each meal: 5 slow breaths while you chew, then swallow.
 Repeat.

 Sleep is your nightly anti-inflammatory system and brain cleanup crew.
 Phones out of the bedroom.
 Bed by 10:00–10:30 pm at the latest.
-Ritualize a 10-minute wind-down (peppermint or ginger tea, light stretch, hot bath or shower).
+Ritualize a 10-minute wind-down (coriander-cumin-fennel* tea, light stretch, hot bath or shower).

 Tiny action for today